Juneo-io/juneogo/chains/atomic/README.md

 ## Generic Communication

-Shared memory provides the interface for generic communication across blockchains on the same supernet.
+Shared memory provides the interface for generic communication across blockchains on the same subnet.
 Cross-chain transactions moving assets between chains is just the first example.
 The same primitive can be used to send generic messages between blockchains on top of shared memory, but the basic principles of how it works and how to use it correctly remain the same.